omar-sheta/rust/rust_book/day5/README.md

 }
 ```

-This day was insightful as I understood the modular organization of Rust code.
-The module system, combined with visibility rules, ensures encapsulated and readable code structures.
+Wrapping up the day, the lessons on Rust's module system provided clarity on organizing and structuring code efficiently.
+By weaving together modules, visibility rules, and path simplifications, Rust promises encapsulated, coherent, and maintainable codebases.